Real Name | Demetrious Khrisna Johnson |

 Fact Sheet

-- Wondering what Demetrious Johnson's real name is?
-Demetrious Johnson's real name is Demetrious Khrisna Johnson
+- Wondering what Demetrious Johnson's full name is?
+Demetrious Johnson's full name is Demetrious Khrisna Johnson

 - Demetrious Johnson's nationality is American

-- Demetrious Johnson works as a(n) Professional Mixed Martial Artist
+- Demetrious Johnson is a(n) Professional Mixed Martial Artist

 - Demetrious Johnson is currently Married (Destint Bartels)

-- Which school did Demetrious Johnson go to?
-Demetrious Johnson attended Washington High School
+- Where did Demetrious Johnson go to school?
+Demetrious Johnson is a graduate of Washington High School

 - Demetrious Johnson's kids are Tyron, Maverick